revolunet/rackt-cli/README.md

 Command line interface for automating common tasks when building React.js components.

-Maintained fork of https://github.com/mzabriskie/rackt-cli with some improvements
+This is a maintained fork of https://github.com/mzabriskie/rackt-cli with some improvements.

+See motivation & demo here : [blog post](http://blog.revolunet.com/blog/2015/11/01/dev-workflow-with-rackt-cli/)

 ## Installing